Apply: Freshmen and First-Year Students

 - Pay the $35 (U.S. funds) non-refundable fee

-Applications are currently being accepted for the Fall 2018, Spring 2019 and Fall
+Applications are currently being accepted for the Spring 2019, Fall 2019 and Summer

 To automatically be awarded the UND Freshman Scholarship, you must meet the criteria and submit your completed application by February 1 for the upcoming fall semester.